pmiguelpinto90/ShiftDisplay/README.md

 ### Constructors

 * __ShiftDisplay()__
-  * ShiftDisplay led(displayType, displaySize)
+  * ShiftDisplay sd(displayType, displaySize)
-  * ShiftDisplay led(latchPin, clockPin, dataPin, displayType, displaySize)
+  * ShiftDisplay sd(latchPin, clockPin, dataPin, displayType, displaySize)

-  Creates ShiftDisplay object, initializes the library with the interface pins, and sets up with the display properties.
+  Creates a ShiftDisplay object, initializes the library with the interface pins, and sets up with the display properties.

-  `led`: is a variable of type ShiftDisplay.
+  `sd`: is an object of type ShiftDisplay.

   `latchPin`, `clockPin`, `dataPin`: are the number of the Arduino digital pins connected to the shift registers latch, clock and data pins;
   optional; if not defined, the default pins are 6, 7 and 5 respectively.